Digital Pattern Design and Print

 You will be introduced to digital printed textile design techniques and will learn the differences between the two main Adobe Image editing packages when creating printed textiles.

-Creating pattern designs, using both Adobe Photoshop & Illustrator
+Creating pattern designs using Adobe Photoshop

 Who Should Attend

 *N.B.
 Whilst we endeavour to complete the printing of student fabric samples by the end of the course, this may not always be possible due to time restrictions, particularly with day time classes.
 In such circumstances we will arrange for your work to be collected or delivered as soon after the course as possible.
+Final work will be printed onto Silk Bamboo.

 'The most satisfying aspect, is the application of printing your design on silky-smooth lightweight cotton fabric (60gsm), about a metre long, on the final day.
 And since they are by designed by the sweat and blood of your own industry, they do feel more polished and luxurious than any paid for commercial brand.' - MJKM.